Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 Diarrhea from antibiotics will not start if you follow these recommendations:

-• Take antibiotics as prescribed by a specialist.
+• Take antibacterial agents as prescribed by a specialist.

 • Avoid overdose.

-• Do not prescribe analogues for yourself without consulting a doctor.
+• Do not prescribe analogs for yourself without consulting a doctor.

-To avoid diarrhea and minimize the risk of a pathological process, it is necessary to protect yourself from excessive physical exertion and stress, observe hygiene (all personal items of the patient - dishes, towels, bedding - must be individual).
+To avoid diarrhea and minimize the risk of a pathological process, it is necessary to protect yourself from excessive physical exertion and stress, and maintain hygiene (all personal items of the patient - dishes, towels, bedding - must be individual).

-The patient, taking an antibiotic, should take into account that diarrhea with this therapy develops often, in almost half of the cases.
+The patient, when taking an antibiotic, must take into account that diarrhea with this therapy develops often, in almost half of the cases.
 Therefore, it is advisable to use probiotics and prebiotics from the very beginning of the course of treatment.
-After all, diarrhea can last until the microflora is fully restored, and this takes several weeks, and even months.
+After all, diarrhea can last until the microflora is completely restored, and this takes several weeks, and even months.

-To eliminate the inflammatory process in the body caused by bacteria and infections, antibiotics are prescribed, which effectively fight pathogens.
-But among the side effects of using such drugs, there is a risk of destroying all beneficial microorganisms in the intestines, and provoke diarrhea from antibiotics.
+To eliminate the inflammatory process in the body caused by bacteria and infections, antibiotics are prescribed that effectively fight pathogens.
+But among the side effects of using such drugs, there is a risk of destroying all beneficial microorganisms in the intestines and causing diarrhea from antibiotics.
 It is important to know: if diarrhea occurs after antibiotics, how to treat this condition with medication and whether to use alternative medicine methods.

 Antibacterial drugs that cause diarrhea